wcko87/bms-checklist/index.md

 If using ubmsc, go to Options -> General Options and change the Text Encoding option to SHIFT-JIS.
 This matters if you are using japanese or otherwise non-ASCII characters in your title/artist etc.

 ### Make sure your maximum grid partition is high enough in ubmsc
+If you are using ubmsc, make sure the "Max Grid Partition in BMS" setting (in Options -> General Options) is set to a large value like 10000.

+The default value is 192, which causes every keysound object to snap to the nearest 192th division when you save the file.
+This can cause your BMS to sound different if you are using finer divisions.

-If you are using ubmsc for your charts and are getting the **"Warning: Note overlapping detected.
-Increasing Maximum Grid Partition will resolve this."** error, don't ignore it.
+If you are getting the **"Warning: Note overlapping detected.
+Increasing Maximum Grid Partition will resolve this."** error in ubmsc, this may be the cause.

-If you get this warning despite not having overlapping notes, you should go to `Options -> General Options` and increase "Max Grid Partition in BMS" to a large value like 10000.

 # Things to look out for before submission
 This a checklist of things to watch out for when submitting a BMS.